robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

   entirely if any subexpression fails.

 Luckily for us, the `depend` function already does most of this work.
-Because `depend` chains *whole* promises it's able to propagate not only the values, but the state the promise is in.
+Because `depend` requires its expressions to return *whole* promises it's able to propagate not only the values, but the state the promise is in.
 This is important since if we define just a `successful` branch, and the promise fails, we want to propagate not only the value, but also its failure state.

 With these mechanisms already in place, supporting simple failure propagation, error handling, and short-circuiting on failures requires